Three of the best kiteboards currently on the market

 CARVED IMPERATOR PRO

-The CARVED IMPERATOR PRO is a masterpiece of board craftsmanship.
-It is handcrafted, featuring a thin-layer carbon fiber weave and a wooden core.
+The CARVED IMPERATOR PRO is a masterpiece of board engineering.
+It is handmade, featuring a thin-layer carbon fiber layup and a wood core at its heart.

-Regarding the shape, the bottom features a pronounced keel that curves into a double concave towards the sides.
-This, combined with the overall shape, provides a very smooth ride even in choppy conditions.
-The double concave transitions into a slight single concave at the tips, ensuring optimal guidance during takeoff.
+In terms of shape, the hull features a pronounced keel that curves into a double concave towards the rails.
+Combined with the overall shape, this gives the board a very smooth ride, even in choppy conditions.
+The double concave transitions into a slight mono-concave at the tips, providing optimal tracking at the moment of take-off.

 LIEUWE FALCON

-The FALCON is a very lightweight Big Air kiteboard.
-Years of research and development have been invested to make it a comfortable Big Air booster.
-It offers incredible speed, pop, and response without the usual drawbacks of a typical stiff carbon kiteboard.
+The FALCON is an incredibly lightweight big air kiteboard.
+Years of research and development have gone into making it a comfortable big air booster.
+It offers incredible speed, pop, and response without the usual drawbacks of a typically stiff carbon kiteboard.

 WOODBOARD CRBN LITORAL

-The new CRBN LITORAL has almost the same shape as the classic CRBN, but the single concave on the bottom has been replaced by a double concave.
+The new CRBN LITORAL shares almost the same shape as the classic CRBN, but the single concave has been replaced by a double concave on the hull.

-This ensures soft and directionally stable landings, a significant advantage for airstyle and Big Air.
-The loose feel underfoot, incredible upwind and low-end performance, and the highly responsive edge have all been retained.
+This ensures soft and stable landings—a key advantage in airstyle and big air.
+The loose feel underfoot, the incredible upwind and low-end performance, and the highly communicative edge have all been retained.

 1. Made in the EU

-It may be no coincidence that the three best kiteboards currently on the market are manufactured in the European Union, not somewhere in the Far East.
-All three brands have managed over the years to carve out a significant role in the kite market beyond their home territories.
+It may be no coincidence that the three best kiteboards currently on the market are made in the European Union rather than somewhere in the Far East.
+Over the years, all three brands have managed to establish a permanent role in the kite market beyond their home regions.

-Beyond the high manufacturing quality in the EU, this is also a statement – a statement for fair working conditions, high environmental and occupational safety standards, short transport distances, and a responsible use of resources.
+In addition to the high manufacturing quality in the EU, this is also a statement—a commitment to fair working conditions, high environmental and safety standards, short transport routes, and a responsible use of resources.

-Regarding materials, all three manufacturers utilize carbon fibers or carbon fabric woven from them, combined with a 3D-milled wooden core.
-This is a quality feature that clearly sets all three models apart from the majority of kiteboards.
-Processing carbon fibers is demanding, but the results are convincing in all three cases.
+Looking at the materials, we see that all three manufacturers rely on carbon fibers or woven carbon fabrics in combination with a 3D-milled wood core.
+This is a quality feature that clearly sets all three models apart from the mass of kiteboards.
+Working with carbon fiber is demanding, but the results are impressive in all three cases.

-It’s also no coincidence that all three boards mentioned in this report feature a double concave on the bottom.
-This offers several significant advantages:
+It is also no coincidence that all three boards mentioned in this report feature a double concave on the hull.
+This offers a range of major advantages:

-Soft landings as the keel breaks the water’s surface tension, directional stability during landings and in chop, and the defined pre-load that translates into pop during impulse response.
+Soft landings as the keel breaks the surface tension of the water, directional stability during landings and in chop, and a defined pre-tension that is felt as pop during the impulse response.

-Furthermore, every concave bottom also benefits from a Bernoulli effect, which generates additional lift.
+Furthermore, every concave hull creates a Bernoulli effect, which generates additional lift.

 Image: WOODBOARD CRBN LITORAL

-All three designs feature a grab channel that extends almost the entire length of the board.
-Anyone who has attempted Big Air maneuvers knows that a short grab channel, merely hinted at between the bindings, is difficult to grip.
+All three designs provide a grab channel that runs almost the entire length of the board.
+Anyone who has tried big air maneuvers knows that a short grab channel just hinted at between the bindings is hard to catch.

 Image: WOODBOARD CRBN LITORAL